 Though there is not an effective vaccine to prevent RSV infection at present, there are means to create passive immunity with the use of anti-RSV antibodies.
 These methods have evolved over the years from high titer anti-RSV IVIG to monoclonal anti-RSV antibody given IM.
-This prophylaxis is given to high risk infants monthly during the time they are most at risk for severe RSV disease.
-In 2009, The AAP refined guidelines for prevention of RSV in high risk infants.
+This prophylaxis is given to high-risk infants monthly during the time they are most at risk for severe RSV disease.
+In 2009, The AAP refined guidelines for the prevention of RSV in high-risk infants.

 In the US, RSV season usually starts in mid-November, and prophylaxis is usually started November 1st.
 However, it is important to note that the start of RSV season can vary based on geographic location and may not be consistent across seasons – as is often the case in Texas.
+In many regions in the state, RSV activity starts in October - making October 1st a reasonable date to start prophylaxis in parts of Texas.
 Variation in the timing of the RSV season may be related to temperature and humidity.

 Parent Resource - AAP HealthyChildren.org: RSV: When It's More Than Just a Cold